1995parham-learning/1995parham-learning.github.io/content/Ads/Addressable TV vs Linear TV.md

 ### How Addressable TV Advertising Works

 Addressable TV advertising works by leveraging data analytics and ad delivery software to deliver targeted ads to specific households or individuals.
-Unlike traditional TV ads, which broadcast the same content to all viewers watching a particular program, addressable TV allows you to _segment audiences_ based on various factors, such as their behavior, geographical location, and demographics.0
+Unlike traditional TV ads, which broadcast the same content to all viewers watching a particular program, addressable TV allows you to _segment audiences_ based on various factors, such as their behavior, geographical location, and demographics.

+Using data from _set-top boxes_, _smart TVs_, or _streaming devices_, marketers can identify the households they want to target and deliver relevant content to them.
+This kind of precision allows brands to connect with consumers who have a strong likelihood of converting into customers